Emurasoft/emurasoft.github.io/en/plugin/macro/editor_getsellength.md

 Specifies the maximum length.
 If the length exceeds this value, this value is returned.

-## Parameters

-_nMaxLen_

-Specifies the maximum length.
-If the length exceeds this value, this value is returned.

 ## Return Values

 The return value is the length of the selected text.
 If the length is larger than LONG_MAX, the return value becomes LONG_MAX.